linxingchen/cobra/README.md

 ##
 ## Citation
-The preprint is available at bioRxiv (doi: https://doi.org/10.1101/2023.05.30.542503), which has been accepted by Nature Microbiology and in press now.
+The paper is out at Nature Microbiology (https://www.nature.com/articles/s41564-023-01598-2).
 Please cite if you find it helpful for your analyses.

 ##
 ## Questions